 - Select a Kubernetes policy storage class for the control plane and worker nodes, and click Next.

-- (Optional) For VMware Cloud Director 10.2.2 and later, specify a range of IP addresses for Kubernetes services and a range for Kubernetes pods, and click Next.
+- (Optional) Specify a range of IP addresses for Kubernetes services and a range for Kubernetes pods, and click Next.

 Classless Inter-Domain Routing (CIDR) is a method for IP routing and IP address allocation.

 Option Description Pods CIDR Specifies a range of IP addresses to use for Kubernetes pods.
 The default value is 192.168.0.0/16.
 The pods subnet size must be equal to or larger than /24.
 This value must not overlap with the Supervisor Cluster settings.
 You can enter one IP range.
 Services CIDR Specifies a range of IP addresses to use for Kubernetes services.
 The default value is 10.96.0.0/12.
 This value must not overlap with the Supervisor Cluster settings.
 You can enter one IP range.

 - Review the cluster settings and click Finish.